toshi1127/css-optimization/README.md

 # css-optimization

-This project uses [pupperium](https://github.com/akito0107/pupperium) to make [puppeteer](https://github.com/GoogleChrome/puppeteer) intuitive.

 This tool uses puppeteer's coverage feature to output an optimized CSS file.

-By describing actions in the yaml file, the puppeteer can be operated intuitively, so a more accurate CSS file is output.
+As a feature of the tool, by using [pupperium](https://github.com/akito0107/pupperium), [puppeteer](https://github.com/GoogleChrome/puppeteer) can be operated intuitively with yaml file.

 Media query and font-face, etc. are not deleted because PostCSS AST node is used.

 ### Installing
 ```
-$ yarn global add css-optimization
+$ npm install -g css-optimization
 ```

 ### How to use